Skip to content

 Nimiq Validator Trustscore

-The Validator Trustscore (VTS) algorithm is designed to help users assess the reliability of validators in the Nimiq Wallet.
+The Validator Trustscore (VTS) helps users assess the reliability of validators in the Nimiq Wallet.
 This score ranges from 0 to 1, where 0 indicates a validator is not trustworthy, and 1 indicates a highly trustworthy validator.
-This way, stakers can make better informed decisions about which validators to trust.
-The algorithm is based on three key factors:
+The VTS enables stakers to make informed decisions when selecting validators.

 The Validator Score in the Wallet

-The VTS algorithm
+The VTS Technical Breakdown

 Calculation of m